nmontesdeoca/BetNotificationsBot/README.md

 * getLastPlayerExecutor(resolve, reject) - Executor function for the getLastPlayer function
 * getNextDrawDateExecutor(resolve, reject) - Executor function for the getNextDrawDate function
 * getNumbersExecutor(resolve, reject) - Executor function for the getNumbers function
-* getSnapshotValue(resolve, reject, path, processResultFunction) - Common function to be used by the Executors
+* getSnapshotValue(resolve, reject, path) - Common function to be used by the Executors

 ---
 #### labanca